mstrutt/jekyll-portfolio/README.md

 - `grunt` - Creates the development environment and sets up a watch task
 - `grunt development` - Builds the CSS and HTML, copys other aspects into the build folder
 - `grunt staging` - Builds, then adds in asset minification + desktop stylesheet
-- `grunt deploy` - Copys staging to live, no deletions

 ### Some useful subtasks